PacktPublishing/Mastering-Metasploit-Third-Edition/README.md

 ## Instructions and Navigation
 All of the code is organized into folders.

-### To load all the modules automatically to metasploit:
+#### To load all the modules automatically to metasploit:

     ./msfrun.sh

 ### Manual Method
-#To Load all the core metasploit modules(exploit, auxiliary, post):
+#To Load all the core metasploit module (exploit, auxiliary, post):

 msf > loadpath /root/Desktop/Mastering-Metasploit/modules/